benjaminion/upgrading-ethereum-book/src/book.md

 </figcaption>
 </figure>

-Finality in Ethereum&nbsp;2 is "economic finality".
+Ethereum's finality is "economic finality".
 It is theoretically possible for the protocol to finalise two conflicting checkpoints, that is, two contradictory views of the chain's history.
 However, it is possible only at enormous and quantifiable cost.
 For all but the most extreme attack or failure scenarios, final means final.

-The next section, on Casper FFG, dives into the detail of how this finality mechanism works.
+The [section on Casper FFG](/part2/consensus/casper_ffg/) dives into the detail of how this finality mechanism works.

 #### See also

-It's always worth reading anything that Leslie Lamport has had a hand in, and the original paper by Lamport, Shostak, and Pease on [The Byzantine Generals Problem](https://lamport.azurewebsites.net/pubs/byz.pdf) contains many insights.
+It's always worth reading anything that Leslie Lamport has had a hand in, and the original 1982 paper by Lamport, Shostak, and Pease on [The Byzantine Generals Problem](https://lamport.azurewebsites.net/pubs/byz.pdf) contains many insights.
 While the algorithm they propose is hopelessly inefficient in modern terms, the paper is a good introduction to reasoning about consensus protocols in general.
-The same is true of Castro and Liskov's seminal paper [Practical Byzantine Fault Tolerance](https://www.scs.stanford.edu/nyu/03sp/sched/bfs.pdf) which significantly influenced the design of Ethereum's Casper FFG protocol.
-However, you might like to contrast these "classical" approaches with the elegant simplicity of proof of work, as described by Satoshi Nakamoto in the [Bitcoin white paper](https://bitcoinpaper.org/bitcoin.pdf).
+The same is true of Castro and Liskov's seminal 1999 paper [Practical Byzantine Fault Tolerance](https://www.scs.stanford.edu/nyu/03sp/sched/bfs.pdf) which significantly influenced the design of Ethereum's Casper FFG protocol.
+However, you might like to contrast these "classical" approaches with the elegant simplicity of proof of work, as described by Satoshi Nakamoto in the 2008 [Bitcoin white paper](https://bitcoinpaper.org/bitcoin.pdf).
 If proof of work has just one thing in its favour, it is its simplicity.

 We've referred above to Gilbert and Lynch's 2012 paper, [Perspectives on the CAP Theorem](https://groups.csail.mit.edu/tds/papers/Gilbert/Brewer2.pdf).
 It is a very readable exploration of the concepts of consistency and availability (or safety and liveness in our context).

-The Eth2 beacon chain underwent a seven block reorg in May 2022 due to differences between client implementations of the fork choice rule.
+The Ethereum beacon chain underwent a seven block reorg in May 2022 due to differences between client implementations of the fork choice rule.
 These differences were known at the time and thought to be harmless.
 That proved to be not so.
 Barnabé Monnot's [write-up](https://barnabe.substack.com/p/pos-ethereum-reorg) of the incident is very instructive.

 Vitalik's blog post [On Settlement Finality](https://blog.ethereum.org/2016/05/09/on-settlement-finality/) provides a deeper and more nuanced exploration of the concept of finality.